solarwinds/swi-k8s-opentelemetry-collector/deploy/helm/README.md

 To configure the autodiscovery, see settings in the `otel.metrics.autodiscovery.prometheusEndpoints` section of the [values.yaml](values.yaml).

+Once deployed to a Kubernetes cluster, the metrics collection and processing configuration is stored as a ConfigMap under the `metrics.config` key.

 Native Kubernetes metrics are in a format that requires additional processing on the collector side to produce meaningful time series data that can later be consumed and displayed by the Solarwinds Observability platform.

 ### Logs